Greatest ABA Players of All Time

 After the 1973 season, Erving was traded, and Gervin took over the scoring load, averaging more than 25 points.
 Following his breakout second season, he was traded to the San Antonio Spurs, much to the dismay of Virginia fans.
 Gervin spent two ABA seasons with the Spurs, pairing with James Silas to form one of the most exciting duos in the league.
 Over those two seasons, he averaged 22 points and 7 rebounds.
 Despite his efforts, San Antonio was eliminated in the first round of the playoffs both seasons.

-The three-time ABA All-Star was a bona fide scorer, using a variety of jump shots, pull-ups, bank shots, finger rolls, and clever maneuvers to evade defenders.
+The three-time ABA All-Star was an elite scorer, using a variety of jump shots, pull-ups, bank shots, finger rolls, and clever maneuvers to evade defenders.
 An underrated rebounder, Gervin used his thin frame and sneaky athleticism to outmaneuver opponents, often finishing over the top with his superior length.

 Gervin's NBA career was even more successful.
 He recorded a remarkable streak of scoring double figures in 407 consecutive games and twice finished second in MVP voting.
 NBA Hall of Famer Jerry West once commented, "He's the one player I would pay to see."
 Only Wilt Chamberlain and Michael Jordan have won more league scoring championships than Gervin's four, and he was the first guard to win three titles in a row.